344 pages | 6 x 9 | 7 illus.

 Based on extensive fieldwork in Canada and Spain, Visions of Sovereignty provides an in-depth examination of the Québécois and Catalan national movements between 1976 and 2010.
 It also elaborates a novel theoretical perspective: the "moral polity" thesis.
 Lluch argues persuasively that disengagement between the central state and substate nationalists can lead to the adoption of more prosovereignty constitutional orientations.
 Because many substate nationalists perceive that the central state is not capable of accommodating or sustaining a plural constitutional vision, their radicalization is animated by a moral sense of nonreciprocity.

 Mapping the complex range of political orientations within substate national movements, Visions of Sovereignty illuminates the political and constitutional dynamics of accommodating national diversity in multinational democracies.
 This elegantly written and meticulously researched study is an essential read for those interested in the future of multinational and multiethnic states.

 Jaime Lluch is a Fellow of the Penn Program on Democracy, Citizenship, and Constitutionalism at the University of Pennsylvania, and Professor of Political Science at the University of Puerto Rico, Río Piedras.
 He is editor of Constitutionalism and the Politics of Accommodation in Multinational Democracies.
-Lluch won the Fourth Vilaseca International Award in 2012 from the Institut d'Estudis Autonòmics, Barcelona.
+Visions of Sovereignty was awarded the IV Vilaseca i Marcet international book prize by the Institut d'Estudis Autonòmics, Generalitat de Catalunya, Barcelona.